-This creamy strawberry frosting is made with just a few ingredients and has the perfect consistency for decorating cakes and desserts.
-Unlike some strawberry icing recipes, this strawberry cream cheese frosting gets its beautiful color from a fresh strawberry reduction versus red food coloring.
+This delicious strawberry cream cheese frosting is made with just a few fresh ingredients and has the perfect consistency for topping cakes and desserts.
+This strawberry frosting gets its beautiful color and strawberry flavor from a fresh strawberry reduction versus red food coloring or artificial flavors.

-While strawberry flavors pair well with chocolate cakes, I really love using this recipe when I make strawberry lemonade cupcakes.
+While strawberry flavors pair well with vanilla, yellow, or a double chocolate cake, I really love using this recipe when I make strawberry lemon cupcakes.
 It’s also worth mentioning that if you wanted to frost a strawberry cake that’s okay too.
 The flavor is still sweet and it’s so creamy that it’s not overpowering.

-If you have decorated cakes or cupcakes at all you know that it takes a good frosting recipe for the piping to come out perfect.
-So when you don’t want to use buttercream, I recommend going with a cream cheese base because it compliments most flavors and holds its shape well.
+If you have decorated cakes or cupcakes, you know that it takes a good frosting recipe for the piping to come out well.
+If you don’t want to use buttercream, I recommend going with a cream cheese base because it compliments most flavors and holds its shape decently.
+A cream cheese buttercream frosting does tend to be slightly softer, so I wouldn’t use it for detailed cake decorating, but you can pipe a basic swirl or shell border.

 Making the Strawberry Purée Reduction

-- Cook for about 10 minutes or until the puree has reduced by half, which will yield a 1/2 cup of fresh strawberry puree when finished.
+Step 2: As the strawberries cook, use a potato masher to break them down to be as close to a puree as possible.
+Stir frequently as it continues to simmer and most of the excess liquid has evaporated.
+Cook for about 10 minutes or until the puree has reduced by half, which will yield a ½ cup of fresh strawberry puree when finished.
 Remove from heat and cool to room temperature in the fridge before making the frosting.

-- Using an electric mixer beat the softened cream cheese and butter until it’s light and fluffy.
-Add in the vanilla and continue mixing.
+Step 3: In a large bowl, use an electric mixer to beat the softened cream cheese and butter until it’s light and fluffy.
+You can also use the paddle attachment to mix the ingredients in the bowl of a stand mixer.

-- When piping cupcakes, if you are slower keep your batch of frosting in the fridge until you are ready to add it to the piping bag.
+- Keep your batch of frosting in the fridge until you are ready to add it to the piping bag.
 This will keep it firm so it holds its shape.

 - If you are using the icing in between cake layers, freeze each layer first.
 This makes it easy for the crumb coat to go on and you don’t waste frosting.

 If you are decorating and you find your frosting is going flat, place it back in the fridge for a few minutes.
+The cold temperature will harden the butter and cream cheese in the mixture and provide a stiffer consistency.
 You may also add in a little meringue powder if you have it.

 Yep!
-Just add the frosting to a freezer bag and freeze for up to one month.
+Just add the leftover frosting to a freezer bag or an airtight container and freeze for up to one month.
+Thaw frosting in the refrigerator and rebeat with a mixer when ready to use.

 Strawberry Cream Cheese Frosting